nodename/animator/README.md

 # edge-algebra

-A generic Om component for one-shot time-based animation.
+A generic Om component for one-shot time-based animations.

 ## Usage